-Choosing this subject will enable students to specialise in two or three chosen areas of sport science including sport psychology; exercise physiology; nutrition; biomechanics; strength and conditioning; and performance analysis.
+Choosing this subject enables students to specialise in two or three chosen areas of sport science including: sport psychology; exercise physiology; nutrition; biomechanics; strength and conditioning; and performance analysis.
 It also offers a strong pathway for suitably capable students to progress to the Master of Sport Science degree.

 - In the third year, students will be able to carry out an internship, working closely with a professional strength and conditioning coach in a senior sports team.

 - The Sport Coaching degree also provides a recognised pathway to teaching, in particular physical education and health teaching, with the option to include an additional teaching subject such as mathematics or science, when combined with a graduate teaching qualification.

 For the major in the Bachelor of Sport Coaching, complete the following courses: